KxSystems/embedPy/README.md

 ### Executing Python code

 The interface allows execution of Python code directly in a q console or from a script.
-In both the console and scripts, Python code should be prefixed with `p)`
+In both the console and scripts, Python code should be prefixed with a `p)` prompt
 ```q
 q)p)print(1+2)
 3